raccog/caliga-bootloader/README.md

 ### Switch Target Architecture

-If you want to run a different architecture, export it's target triple under the variable `RUST_TARGET`:
+If you want to run a different architecture, export its target triple under the variable `RUST_TARGET`:

 ``` shell
 export RUST_TARGET=x86_64-unknown-uefi